shakesBeardZ/neurips-2025-rebuttal/reviewer_2.md

-## 5. Licensing of data, images, and code
+## 5. Licensing of Data, Images, and Code

 We appreciate the reviewer’s suggestion and will declare licensing terms in the “Data Availability” section, `LICENSE` files, and GitHub `README`.